allanliebold/data-structures/README.md

 bfs(graph, node): Returns list of nodes visited in breadth-first order, starting with first node passed as an argument.
 O(n)

+## Graph With Weighted Edges
+Graph with edges that include a value representing distance between nodes.

 ## Authors: Matt Favoino, Allan Liebold